Major League Soccer: Stadiums

 The following season, in 2011, the Portland Timbers made their MLS debut in a newly renovated Jeld-Wen Field, now renamed Providence Park, which was originally a multi-purpose venue but turned into a soccer-specific facility.
 Also in 2011, Sporting Kansas City moved to new Livestrong Sporting Park, now Children's Mercy Park.
-The Houston Dynamo relocated to their new home at BBVA Compass Stadium, now PNC Stadium, in 2012.
+The Houston Dynamo relocated to their new home at BBVA Compass Stadium, now Shell Energy Stadium, in 2012.
 In the same year, the Montreal Impact joined the league in an expanded Stade Saputo, which reopened in June 2012, when renovations pushed the seating capacity to over 20,000.
-The Impact has used Olympic Stadium for early season matches and for games that require a larger capacity.
+The Impact has used Olympic Stadium for early season matches and for matches that require a larger capacity.
 The San Jose Earthquakes, who had played at Buck Shaw Stadium from 2008 until 2014, opened their new Avaya Stadium (now PayPal Park) before the 2015 season.
 Orlando City SC intended to begin constructing its soccer-specific stadium, now known as Exploria Stadium, in 2014 to be completed in 2015.
 Delays caused by changes to the stadium plans pushed back the new venue's opening, first to late 2016 and finally to the start of the 2017 season.
 Orlando City played at the Florida Citrus Bowl Stadium, now Camping World Stadium, while awaiting the construction of their new venue through the 2016 season.
 Exploria Stadium hosted its first MLS match on March 5, 2017, against New York City FC as Orlando City Stadium.